128technology/docs/docs/cli_reference.md

 #### Description

-This command displays detailed information about device interface(s) (i.e., physical ports) on a SSR router node.
+This command displays detailed information about device interface(s) (i.e., physical ports) on an SSR router node.
 The optional command line arguments allow a user to reduce the set of information to a specific set of interfaces on a given node, or a specific interface on a specific node.

 Omitting all optional arguments will display detailed information on all device interfaces defined within the SSR router.